wavefrontHQ/docs/pages/doc/metrics_managing.md

 ## Videos

-The following videos get you started:
+The following videos get you started.
+Note that these videos were created in 2020 and some of the information in them might have changed.
+They also use the 2020 version of the UI.

 <table style="width: 100%;">